Excellent 4.6 out of 5

 • Protect fertility and pregnancy; B12 and folate support ovulation and neural development.

-• Track recovery; rising hemoglobin and normalizing RDW confirm response over weeks.
+• Track recovery; rising hemoglobin and normalizing RDW may support clinical assessment of response over weeks alongside other diagnostic markers.

 • Prevent irreversible nerve injury by detecting deficiency before neuropathy progresses.